 NATIONAL ASSOCIATION OF ADMINISTRATIVE LAW JUDICIARY

-• Implications of a Federal Central Panel for ALJs;
+• Implications of a Federal Central Panel on administrative adjudications;

-• The importance of ALJ decisional independence and how it can be protected; or
+• The importance of ALJ decisional independence, and how it can be enhanced and protected.

-Once a 2023 Fellow is selected, the Fellow will prepare an original article for publication in the Journal of the National Association of Administrative Law Judiciary.
-The final draft of the paper will be due on or before January 1, 2024.
-The Fellow will also deliver an oral presentation of up to fifty (50) minutes at the 2023 NAALJ Annual Conference, which will be held in Tampa, Florida in October 2023.
-The Fellow will receive a $1,500.00 cash stipend, as well as transportation, accommodations, and meals, at the 2023 NAALJ Annual Conference.
+Once a proposed topic is selected, the 2024 Fellow will prepare an original article for publication in the Journal of the National Association of Administrative Law Judiciary.
+The final draft of the paper will be due on or before January 2, 2025.
+The Fellow will also deliver an oral presentation of up to fifty (50) minutes at the 2024 NAALJ Annual Conference, which will be held in Chicago, IL, in October 2024.
+The Fellow will receive a $2,000.00 cash stipend, as well as transportation, accommodations, and meals, at the 2024 NAALJ Annual Conference.

-IMPORTANT NOTICE: Prior Fellowship winners, current members of the Fellowship Committee, current members of the NAALJ Journal Board of Advisors, and current members and officers of the NAALJ Board MAY NOT APPLY for the Fellowship.
+NOTICE: Prior Fellowship winners, current members of the Fellowship Committee, current members and officers of the NAALJ Board of Directors, and current members of the NAALJ Journal Board of Advisors and may not apply for the Fellowship.

-Applications and inquiries regarding the Fellowship should be submitted by e-mail to naalj@naalj.org, with cc to Hon.
-Carrie Ingram, Fellowship Committee Chair, at CarrieTownsendIngram@gmail.com.
+Applications and inquiries regarding the Fellowship should be submitted by e-mail to naalj@naalj.org.

 Past NALJ Foundation Fellowship Recipients